By Brad Pilon, MS

-In fact, changes in leptin levels do not seem to have any influence nor are they influenced by changes in resting metabolic rate in humans [Rosenbaum M, 1997; 2002]
+In fact, acute changes in leptin levels do not seem to have any influence nor are they influenced by changes in resting metabolic rate in humans [Rosenbaum M, 1997; 2002]

 Overeating for several days can increase leptin levels, however these levels return to normal within hours after the overeating is stopped [Kolacznyski JW 1996].

-Leptin seems to be a marker of both fat mass and calorie intake.
 Even in severe conditions of calorie restriction (like those found in anorexic women) Leptin levels are highly correlated with body fat levels.
 In other words, the lower the body fat, the lower the leptin levels [Bossu C, 2007].

 Research has shown consistently that there are substantial differences in the physiological actions of leptin between rodents and humans [Ahima RS, 2000] and this may explain why there is so much leptin-confusion in the diet industry.

-Leptin is a complicated hormone.
+The reality is Leptin is a complicated hormone.

 It rises and falls in different situations, which are not always logical.
 Both long term endurance exercise and resistance exercise can cause reductions in leptin levels, as can fasting, as well as increased testosterone levels and increased catecholamine levels.